ShaliniTesting/-A-very-long-repo-name-A-very-long-repoA-very-long-repo-name/README.md

 ## Description

-A Node.js server built with Express.js framework featuring multiple API endpoints.
-This tutorial project demonstrates how to integrate Express.js into a Node.js application and create RESTful endpoints with clean routing patterns.
+Node.js server built with Express.js framework featuring multiple API endpoints.
+This tutorial project demonstrates basic Express.js setup, routing, and endpoint implementation for learning purposes.

-## Features

-- Express.js v4.18.2 integration for robust web server functionality
-- Multiple GET endpoints demonstrating Express routing
-- Environment-based configuration for flexible deployment
-- Clean, tutorial-friendly code structure for learning

 ## Prerequisites

-Before running this project, ensure you have the following installed:
+Before running this application, ensure you have the following installed:

-- **Node.js** >= 18.0.0 (Current version: v20.19.5 recommended)
+- **Node.js** >= 18.0.0
-- **npm** >= 6.0.0 (Comes bundled with Node.js)
+- **npm** >= 6.0.0

 You can verify your installations by running:
 ```bash